Vaishalii14/crypto-app/README.md

 * It is a model based movie recommender system which recommends movie on the basis of ratings given by the user to other movies
 * A user can create account, login, rate movies, get recommendations, add movies to Watchlist and check about the cast and crew of a particular movie using the tmbd API.

-### Problem Statement
-Demonstrate through your app the different kinds of algorithms that a web-streaming app (like Netflix) or an audio-streaming app (like Spotify) may use for their Recommendation Engine.

 ### Compatible Platforms
 Laptops and Desktops.